HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

 Today's web browsers offer a richer web experience than ever before.
 They are not limited to the basic capabilities of the browser itself; they also make use of lower-level features and the operating system on which they run.

-These capabilities are made available via web platform APIs, including well-established ones such as [Clipboard](https://developer.mozilla.org/docs/Web/API/Clipboard_API), [File System](https://developer.mozilla.org/docs/Web/API/File_System_API) and [Service Worker](https://developer.mozilla.org/docs/Web/API/Service_Worker_API), as well as new ones in the experimental phase that will transform the creation of web pages.
+These capabilities are made available via web platform APIs, including well-established ones such as [Clipboard](https://developer.mozilla.org/docs/Web/API/Clipboard_API), [File System](https://developer.mozilla.org/docs/Web/API/File_System_API) and [Service Worker](https://developer.mozilla.org/docs/Web/API/Service_Worker_API), as well as new ones in the experimental phase that have the potential to transform the creation of web apps.

-In the age of AI, browsers cannot afford to be left behind—they must propose sustainable, accessible solutions for all, in order to democratize the use of AI.
-Consequently, we will see the initial use of these new Chrome-specific APIs in the Capabilities chapter this year.
+In the age of AI, browsers cannot afford to be left behind—they must propose sustainable, accessible AI APIs for all, in order to democratize the use of AI.
+Consequently, we will discuss the initial use of these new Chrome- and Edge-specific APIs in the Capabilities chapter this year.

 ## Methodology